 The retailer operates its business through one reportable segment.
 Ulta combined its three operating segments -- retail stores, salon services, and e-commerce -- into one reportable segment, because it determined that each previous segment boasts a similar consumer, economic characteristics, nature of products, and distribution methods.

 Ulta's operations are supported by three distribution facilities located in Illinois, Arizona, and Pennsylvania.
-(A fourth is slated to open in the Dallas area in late 2015.)
+(A fourth is slated to open in the Dallas area in 2016.)
 The retailer carries more than 20,000 products and replenishes its stores with less-than-case quantities to allow it to ship less than an entire case when only one or two of a particular product is required.
 Its distribution facilities use warehouse management and warehouse control software systems, which has been upgraded or installed during the past three years.